cmillion/gPhoton/docs/UserGuide.md

 Because the standalone tools are written in Python, they are theoretically cross platform.
 The software has only been thoroughly used and tested on Ubuntu Linux, however.
 At last attempt, we were not able to run the tools on Debian Linux because some of the required libraries are not yet supported.

 ####Prebuilt Distributions
-There are several versions of Python available which include no only the core "standard" version itself, but many common and popular modules as a single package, eliminating the ened for users to manage such dependencies themeselves.
+There are several versions of Python available which include not only the core "standard" version itself, but many common and popular modules as a single package, eliminating the ened for users to manage such dependencies themeselves.
 At present, the most promising of these appears to be Anaconda, which is available as a free download (with some advanced features available as paid add-ons).
 Anaconda contains all of the required dependencies for the gPhoton project.
 Advanced users and Python developers will probably want to manage their own dependencies; if you are not one of these, you can [download Anaconda here](https://store.continuum.io/cshop/anaconda/) and get started using gPhoton immediately.

 ####Manual Package Management
+You will need to install _python2.7_, _numpy_, _scipy_, _astropy_ and _requests_.
+To use some of the Python helper utilities (contained in gphoton_utils.py), you will also need to install _pandas_.
+The recommended commands for doing this appear below under the appropriate operating system.

+The best specific tools for package installation and management shift rapidly.
+We'll try to keep this section up to date.
+If anything suggested here is actually _broken_, please let us know.

 #####Linux
-With your preferred method, install python2.7, numpy, scipy, astropy and requests.
 Here are the recommended commands for Ubuntu.
 If you are using Fedora, substitute `yum` for `apt-get` everywhere.

     sudo apt-get install python-setuptools
     sudo apt-get install python-numpy python-scipy